-In this chapter you will learn a few ways to give a drawn human figure more 3D-volume.
+In this chapter you will learn a few ways to give a drawn human figure more mass and volume.

 TORNADO FIGURES / ‘TWISTERS’

-Drawing tornado figures (I call them ‘Twisters’) is an excellent and fun exercise to learn how to draw the human figure more like a 3D shape.
-All body parts consist of helixes (see The versatile Oval, chapter 1 and 2, level 2).
+Drawing tornado figures (I call them ‘Twisters’) is an excellent and fun exercise to learn how to approach the human figure more like a 3D shape.
+All body parts consist of helixes (image) resulting in a lack of a clear outline and no longer a clear front, side and back.
 You can draw helixes smoothly in a continuous movement, if possible without letting go of the paper.
 It doesn’t have to be tight at all!
-Due to the way of drawing Twisters seem made of iron wire or whirlwinds like in a tornado.
+Due to the way of drawing Twisters seem made of iron wire or whirlwinds.
 Twisters are very flexible, so you can easily come up with all kinds of poses with them.

 Exercise 1: Draw some Twisters in different poses.

-The next model human figure is not transparent.
-The lines across his body show the volume and curves of the arms, legs and torso.
-They also show whether an arm or leg is moving towards or away from us.
-Watch out: his left arm and right upper leg move towards us.
-His left leg and right arm are moving away from us.
+In the next two models, only part of the helix lines/ovals are still visible.
+The lines over the body show the volume and curves of the arms, legs and torso very well.
+They also show whether an arm or leg is moving towards us or away from us.

 THE USE OF SHADOW